 Any person or legal business entity in South Dakota shall obtain a license from the department to purchase, receive, or obtain industrial hemp, other than industrial hemp product for planting, storing, propagating, or processing industrial hemp.
 Requirements for licensure and participation in the South Dakota Industrial Hemp plan can be found in the approved State Plan and the State Law and rules (ARSD 12:82) regarding industrial hemp.

-The South Dakota Department of Agriculture (SDDA) is accepting applications for the first 60 days after these rules become effective.
+The South Dakota Department of Agriculture (SDDA) is accepting applications starting December 27th, 2020 for 60 days ending February 24th, 2021.
 Every year thereafter the department shall accept grower applications annually during a 60 day time period from November 1st through December 30th.
-Applicants must submit a non-refundable $50 application fee along with a completed Industrial Hemp Growers License application, and a state and federal background check conducted by the South Dakota Division of Criminal Investigation and the Federal Bureau of Investigation for the applicant, key participants, and landowner.
+Applicants must submit a non-refundable $50 application fee along with a completed Industrial Hemp Growers License application.
+State and federal background checks will be conducted by the South Dakota Division of Criminal Investigation and the Federal Bureau of Investigation for the applicant, key participants, and landowner.
+Once the background check is cleared and the application has been accepted.

 Upon notification of approval of a grower license, the applicant must remit to the SDDA a $500 license fee.
 License will be mailed via US Mail after payment is received.